dcorn-stone/CornWeb/README.md

 # CornWeb

-A simple http web server written in C
+A simple http web server written in C, only accepts GET and HEAD requests.
+Aiming for simplicity, best for people who just want to host an informative website that does not require intense processing.

 ## Functionalities

-- Single threaded
 - Use a configuration file to tweak settings
 - User defined endpoints
 - Accept basic GET, HEAD requests